SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 I am a business management administrator with a background in science who finally discovered programming and became a Software Engineer (best thing ever!).

-I have a big passion for problem-solving and innovative technical projects.
-Experienced in project management, database building, and project coordination and looking to partner with a company with an open culture that values collaboration, creative advancement, and cutting edge technology development.

 🔭 I’m currently working on ...
 * [A project management app or "Team Todos" in React](https://santiagosalazarpavajeau.github.io/react-projects/#/projects)